Articles tagged "Critical"

 Read Original

-Remediation: Companies should enhance their cybersecurity protocols, conduct regular security audits, and provide employee training on recognizing phishing attempts and other attack vectors.
+Remediation: Companies should enhance their security protocols, conduct regular security audits, and ensure employee training on cybersecurity best practices.

 Read Original